Table of Contents

 Your options for blog topics related to mental health are virtually limitless.
 You could post content about specific mental health disorders, their symptoms, and their treatment options, or you could write more broadly about emotional wellness topics like stress management, mindfulness, or healthy relationships.

 Social media marketing can be tricky for mental health centers due to privacy concerns.
 While some businesses can post candid photos and videos of the daily happenings at their location, you must be extremely careful to protect the privacy of your clients.
 This doesn’t mean your facility can’t have a social media presence, though.
+You could still use social media as a digital marketing strategy.

 Facebook, Instagram, Twitter, and YouTube can all be useful platforms when marketing for mental health services.
 Because you’re limited in your ability to post photos of your program, you can use your social media accounts primarily as educational resources.
 For example, you could summarize your blogs with bulleted lists or infographics and post these resources to your profiles with a link back to the full article.